What is Biochar?

 Benefits of biochar application in agriculture

-In the seven systems: stable, manure/slurry, biogas plant, composting, field, trees/forest and soil, biochar can improve processes, limit the emision of greenhouse gases and create carbon sinks.
+In the seven systems: stable, manure/slurry, biogas plant, composting, field, trees/forest and soil, biochar can improve processes, limit the emission of greenhouse gases and create carbon sinks.

 Increases (+) and decreases (-) are visualized as positive (green) or negative (red) effects.